darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 # Main Shell Code

-The main the shell code is encrypted and stored in the ".data section" of the rootkit.
-In Figure 6, the "StartRoutine" function will call "decryptShellcode" function to decrypt the shell code using XOR algorithm and the address of the shellcode is passed to this function in the second argument.
+The main shellcode is encrypted and resides in the ".data section" of the rootkit.
+In Figure 6, the "StartRoutine" function is responsible for calling the "decryptShellcode" function, which utilizes the XOR algorithm to decrypt the shellcode.
+The address of the encrypted shellcode is passed as the second argument to the "decryptShellcode" function.
+This allows the function to locate the encrypted shellcode within the .data section and perform the necessary decryption process.

 ```csharp
 void __fastcall decryptShellCode(char key, _BYTE *shellcode, unsigned __int64 size)